 Whole life insurance policies are customizable with riders

-Non-Tobacco Standard is the best-case health rating non-insulin-dependent diabetics can expect
+Non-Tobacco Preferred is the best-case health rating non-insulin-dependent diabetics can expect and they'll still pay more

 Nationwide Mutual Insurance Company was founded in 1926, provides policies in every state, and has an A+ rating with AM Best.

 Nationwide is our choice for best for whole life policies because it offers a whole life insurance policy for diabetics with a lot of flexibility.
 You can choose how often you pay your premiums and pay up your policy in 20 years or until you turn 100.
 You can also add various riders for an extra charge, such as an accelerated death benefit.
-There are also 15 different riders to choose from, including a premium waiver should you become disabled and a long-term care rider.
+There are also 7 different riders to choose from, including a premium waiver should you become disabled and a chronic illness.

-In addition to whole life policies, Nationwide offers term life policies.
-You can get a quote for either option online or call to speak to an agent.
+In addition to whole life policies, Nationwide offers term life policies, universal life, and variable life insurance.
+You can get a quote for term life online.
+For the rest you must contact an agent.
 Nationwide is also one of the few companies that allow diabetics to save by bundling their life insurance policy with their auto or homeowners policies.
 The cost of Nationwide policies varies based on several factors, including your age and gender, occupation and hobbies, health history and family health history, and your smoking use.

 Read our full Nationwide review for more details.